Sunlight forced my eyes open.

 The central, dominant one was simply the Sanctum.

-Since we’re in the “right wing”, it means this is the Hall of Radiance.
+Since we’re in the “right wing”, it means this is the Hall of Splendor.

 The Sanctum belonged to God, of course, and the Christum Hall was Christ’s.

-As for the Hall of Radiance… I wasn’t sure.
+As for the Hall of Splendor… I wasn’t sure.

 I gritted my teeth through the burning pain in my back and dove beneath the clouds.

-Where the hell did that little farthead run off to?
+Where the hell did that little brat run off to?

 He had six wings, sure—but his magic wasn’t strong enough to kill in one strike.